numfocus/gsoc/2017/proposals/michal-habera.md

 ### July 24th - July 28th, **Begin of Phase 3**

+* I expect some bugs from phase 1, 2 to appear.
+Solve the possible issues and test the code again.

+### July 31st - August 4th

 * Study the existing C++ ParaView/VTK/XDMF3 library.
 * Be familiar with Paraview C++ API for VTK visualization and prepare the Python -> C++ conversion strategy.

-### July 31st - August 4th

 * Start work on Python -> C++ conversion of filters.
 * Be in constant discussion with developers of ParaView(Kitware).